Kitiphol/git/readme.md

-## Hello, Git!!!
-## Hello, This is a new line
-## Hello again

--I'm adding this from the feature-branch
--I'm adding this part for fun
+## Welcome to GIT!!

+-This is coming from 'div-adrian'